eliweaver732/fusionpbx-app-bulkvs/README.md

 ### Managing E911 Records

+You can access E911 management in two ways:

+**From the Numbers Page:**
 1. Navigate to **Apps > BulkVS > Numbers**
+2. Click the **E911** button in the action bar (top left) to view all E911 records, or
-2. Click on the E911 record (or "None" if no record exists) for a number
+3. Click on the E911 record (or "None" if no record exists) in the table for a specific number

+**From the E911 Page:**
+1. Navigate to **Apps > BulkVS > E911** (or click the E911 button from the Numbers page)
+2. View all E911 records or click on a record to edit it

+**Editing/Creating E911 Records:**
+1. From either the Numbers page or E911 page, click on an E911 record (or "None" to create new)
-3. Fill in the E911 information:
+2. Fill in the E911 information:
    - **Caller Name**: Name associated with the E911 record
    - **Street Number**: Street number
    - **Street Name**: Street name